 When a multiplayer Core game starts, a session of the game starts running on the server.
 Each player that connects to the game first downloads a game definition file This contains everything they need to run the game as a client - the objects that are part of the scene and the client-only effects like music and menus.
 This is not the full game.
 The server is the only one that has access to the full game - but the clients do receive enough to run the game with the server's help.

-The five main ways objects can be defined are:
+The six main ways objects can be defined are:

 - Default Context